nickpellant/tab-test/README.md

 This project is a technical demonstration provided for [The App Business](http://theappbusiness.com).

+## Improvements and Refactors
+* Given additional time I would choose to refactor out the body encryption and the password authentication from the note model into seperate service objects to cleanup the controller.

 ## Testing

 This project uses [RSpec](https://relishapp.com/rspec) as its testing framework.